In this section

 What is rhabdomyosarcoma?

 Rhabdomyosarcoma is the most common soft tissue sarcoma in childhood.
-In the US, about 250 children are diagnosed with rhabdomyosarcoma each year.
-This disease affects children between the ages of 2 to 20 years of age, but can occur at any age.
+In the US, about 350 children are diagnosed with rhabdomyosarcoma each year.
+This disease most commonly affects children between the ages of 0 to 20 years of age, but can occur at any age.
 For unknown reasons, males are affected slightly more often than females.

 What causes rhabdomyosarcoma?

-Rhabdomyosarcomas usually have some type of chromosome abnormality in the cells of the tumor, which are responsible for the tumor formation.
-In children with an embryonal rhabdomyosarcoma, there is usually an abnormality of chromosome #11.
-In alveolar rhabdomyosarcoma, a rearrangement in the chromosome material between chromosomes #2 and #13 is usually present.
+Rhabdomyosarcomas usually have some type of chromosome or gene abnormality in the cells of the tumor, which are responsible for the cancer formation.
+In children with an embryonal rhabdomyosarcoma, an abnormality of chromosome 11 or the genes of the RAS pathway is most common.
+In alveolar rhabdomyosarcoma, a rearrangement in the chromosome material between chromosomes 2 and 13 or chromosomes 1 and 13 is usually present.
 This rearrangement changes the position and function of genes, causing a fusion of genes referred to as a "fusion transcript."
-Patients have an abnormal fusion transcript involving two genes known as PAX3 and FKHR.
-This important discovery has led to improvements in diagnosing rhabdomyosarcoma.
+Patients have an abnormal fusion transcript involving two genes known as PAX3 and FOXO1 or PAX7 and FOXO1.
+This important discovery has led to improvements in classifying rhabdomyosarcoma.

 There has been no association between rhabdomyosarcoma and environmental exposures.